History of Washington University in St. Louis: Recent history

-The campus was the venue for four Presidential debates, and one Vice-Presidential debates: the first 1992 Presidential debate on October 11, 1992, the third 2000 Presidential debate on October 17, 2000, the second 2004 Presidential debate on October 8, 2004, the 2008 Vice-Presidential debate on October 2, and the second 2016 Presidential debate on October 9, 2016.
+The campus was the venue for four Presidential debates, and one vice presidential debate: the first 1992 Presidential debate on October 11, 1992, the third 2000 Presidential debate on October 17, 2000, the second 2004 presidential election on October 8, 2004, the 2008 Vice-Presidential debate on October 2, and the second 2016 Presidential debate on October 9, 2016.
 The University was also scheduled to host a debate in 1996, but that debate was cancelled when the candidates chose not to participate.

 In 2002, Washington University co-founded the Cortex Innovation Community in St. Louis's Midtown neighborhood.
 Cortex is the largest innovation hub in the midwest, home to offices of Square, Microsoft, Aon, Boeing, and Centene.
 The innovation hub has generated more than 3,800 tech jobs in 14 years.

 In the summer of 2002, Brookings Hall Room 300 was transformed into the Mission Control center for Steve Fossett's sixth and ultimately successful attempt to circumnavigate the planet in a balloon—the Spirit of Freedom.

 At the start of the Fall 2006 semester, the St. Louis Metro opened the Cross–County extension of its light rail MetroLink system.
 Three of the nine new stations directly serve the University (Skinker, University City-Big Bend, and Forsyth).
 On July 1, 2006, the University began offering free Metro passes—the U Pass—to all full-time students, faculty, and staff.

 In 2019, Washington University unveiled a $360 million campus transformation project known as the "East End Transformation".
 The transformation project, built on the original 1895 campus plan by Olmsted, Olmsted & Eliot, encompassed 18 acres of the Danforth Campus, adding five new buildings, expanding the university's Mildred Lane Kemper Art Museum, relocating hundreds of surface parking spaces underground, and creating an expansive new park.